 The main advantage for bootstrapping to fund personal training studies is that you are unlikely to receive venture capital or find investors while still studying.
 This means no surrendering a portion of the business to someone else and you will not start out in business saddled with debt.

-Advanced Learner Loans should always be the first thing you consider.
-If for whatever reason, they are not suitable (perhaps you need a larger loan to cover the cost of equipment and premises too), specialist lenders may be a better option.
 You will find them advertising in trade magazines, and on specialist websites and resources .
 Unlike banks, they may not require complex details like business plans; ideal for those who are already personal trainers and just looking for funding to study the next level

 Loans through Specialist Lenders are more flexible and look at your personal circumstances when deciding.
 Some specialists are brokers rather than lenders and will try and source the best deal for you across a range of products.